dlotterman/metal_code_snippets/documentation_stage/metal_double_internet_n3.md

 # Provising an n3 with "double" internet service

-This guide walks through the provisioning of an [n3.xlarge.x86](https://deploy.equinix.com/product/servers/n3-xlarge/) and assocaited networking needed to plumb the second bond interface (`bond1`) with Internet access in a way that a single daemon can service requests out of both interfaces to achieve 100Gbps of throughput via the Public Internet.
+This guide walks through the provisioning of an [n3.xlarge.x86](https://deploy.equinix.com/product/servers/n3-xlarge/) and associated networking needed to plumb the second bond interface (`bond1`) with Internet access in a way that a single daemon can service requests out of both interfaces to achieve 100Gbps of throughput via the Public Internet.

+Everything is default Metal + Linux + Glue, and we use a simple linux route table scheme to make both devices available for consumption at the same time.

+Default route will still

 **Assumptions**